 Here are some examples: if you’re wearing a graphic tee, add a blazer over the top or pair it with pointed flats to add a chic, classic feel to the outfit.
 If you’re wearing sneakers, pair them with a pair of jeans and a blouse rather than a tee.
 There are a million more examples I could give, but I hope you get the idea.

 “Pairing youthful with youthful equals juvenile.
 Pairing youthful with classic equals age appropriate.”

 Dressing your age in your 40s and 50s

 This is the prime of your life!
 Don’t feel like you’re over the hill and it’s only grandma clothes from here on out.
 You can still be super chic and youthful and definitely can add those fun pieces in.
-This is the age when you’ve probably figured out what you do and don’t like, and you realize that you just don’t care what other people think.
+This is the age when you’ve probably figured out what you do and don’t like, and what does and doesn’t work for your body, and you realize that you just don’t care what other people think.
 Rock that confidence and have fun with your style!

 2. Classic is key

-It’s time to phase out of distressed pieces and short hemlines.
-Just above the knee hemlines should be the shortest you go.
+It’s time to phase out of distressed pieces and super short hemlines.
 If your legs are killer and you want to show them off, focus on pencil skirts, bodycon dresses, and skinny jeans/pants that are fitted but leave a bit to the imagination rather than giving it all away.

 Stay away from oversized.
-As you go through menopause, your weight can fluctuate, and you may be tempted to choose oversized pieces to mask any size change.
-But choosing clothes that fit will actually make you look slimmer and accentuate the best parts of your figure.
+As you approach menopause years, your weight can fluctuate, and you may be tempted to choose oversized pieces to mask any size change.
+But choosing clothes that fit, as well as pieces that have structure instead of clingy, thin fabric, will actually make you look slimmer and accentuate the best parts of your figure.